square/leakcanary/README.md

 ## Fundamentals

-### What is a Java memory leak?
+### What is a memory leak?

-A memory leak is a programming error that causes your application to keep a reference to an object that is no longer needed.
+In a Java based runtime, a memory leak is a programming error that causes your application to keep a reference to an object that is no longer needed.
 As a result, the memory allocated for that object cannot be reclaimed, eventually leading to an OutOfMemoryError crash.

 For instance, an Android activity instance is no longer needed after its `onDestroy()` method is called, and storing a reference to that activity in a static field would prevent it from being garbage collected.